Stork-Oracle/stork-external/cli/stork-publisher-agent/README.md

 ## Give Stork Your Public Key
 Let Stork know your public key(s) so we can route your data appropriately.

+NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
+WE WILL NEVER ASK YOU FOR IT.

 ## Signing Every Update
 To have the agent sign and send every update it receives (rather than using clock and delta update logic), add the configuration `"SignEveryUpdate": true` to your `config.json`.